 • The selection committees’ decisions are final.

-• If your film is selected your screening print and one backup must arrive by June 20th, 2017.
+• If your film is selected your digital screening print must arrive by June 1st, 2017.

-• If your film is selected you must provide 2 high resolution screen shots and a secured online link for press/promotion by June 14th, 2017.
-You will also be asked to provide press materials and a trailer for the website, posters and flyers.
+• If your film is selected you must provide 2 high resolution screen shots and a secured online link for press/promotion by June 7th, 2018.
+You will also be asked to provide press materials and a trailer for the website, with an option to send posters and flyers.

 • All filmmakers under the age of 18 must have a legal guardian submit for you.